91ahmed/nostfly/README.md

 ``closeAnimate`` :<br>

-You can customize the close animation by choosing from the following options:
+Customize the close animation by choosing from the following options:
 - nostfly-close-slide-right
 - nostfly-close-slide-left
 - nostfly-close-slide-up